DataDog/system-tests/docs/execute/binaries.md

 * copy a file `waf_rule_set` in `binaries/`

 #### After Testing with a Custom Tracer:
+Most of the ways to run system-tests with a custom tracer version involve modifying the binaries directory.
 Modifying the binaries will alter the tracer version used across your local computer.
-Once you're done testing with the custom tracer, ensure you **remove** it by running:
+Once you're done testing with the custom tracer, ensure you **remove** it.
+For example for Python:

 ```bash
 rm -rf binaries/python-load-from-pip